diracdeltas/rekordbox-scripts/README.md

 ### exporting your rekordbox collection as XML

-in Rekordbox select `File` and then `Export Collection in xml format`.
+in Rekordbox select `File` and then `Export Collection in xml format`. it will create an XML file.

 ### running